jvalue/jayvee/rfc/0010-constraint-expressions/README.md

 ## Summary

 This RFC presents an alternative representation of value type constraints.
-It would displace the current solution.
+It replaces the current solution.

 ## Motivation